 - Certain people, especially petite wearers, may need assistance to secure the buckles of this carrier

-Having the freedom and flexibility to carry your baby in the way that’s comfortable for you both from day to day makes a carrier even more useful, and that’s an achievement the Ergobaby 360 attains.
-It allows for front inward facing carry, front outward facing carry, back carry and hip carry so that you can carry baby in the way that’s most convenient for you.
+- Offers four convenient carrying positions for baby: Having the freedom and flexibility to carry your baby in the way that’s comfortable for you both from day to day makes a carrier even more useful, and that’s an achievement the Ergobaby 360 attains.
+It allows for front inward facing carry, front-outward facing carry, back carry and hip carry so that you can carry baby in the way that’s most convenient for you.
 It is very important to remember to be cautious when carrying very small babies, always using the infant insert(sold separately) with 7 – 12 lb babies and making sure to always follow the TICKS checklist.

-The Ergobaby 360 is a breastfeeding friendly carrier, and the addition of a privacy hood gives the experience additional discretion for you and your little one.
+- Discreet privacy and weather hood for sleeping and breastfeeding: The Ergobaby 360 is a breastfeeding-friendly carrier, and the addition of a privacy hood gives the experience additional discretion for you and your little one.
 The hood can also offer another layer of sun protection on extra bright Summer days and allow baby to enjoy undisturbed sleep.
 A carrier that lets baby eat and sleep comfortably is great for events and outings, because your baby is at ease and you can enjoy yourself.

-A carrier that doesn’t offer adequate support will leave you in a lot of pain, so it’s important to choose one that gives you the lumbar support you need to carry your baby comfortably.
-The extra wide and stretchy waistband on the Ergobaby 360 is great for moms who are recovering from a c-section, as their incision scar is protected and kept comfortable without being compressed too tightly and interfering with the healing of the wound (it’s a hard enough recovery – your carrier should make it easier, not harder).
+- Wide waistband offers lumbar support and C-section recovery support: A carrier that doesn’t offer adequate support will leave you in a lot of pain, so it’s important to choose one that gives you the lumbar support you need to carry your baby comfortably.
+The extra-wide and stretchy waistband on the Ergobaby 360 is great for moms who are recovering from a c-section, as their incision scar is protected and kept comfortable without being compressed too tightly and interfering with the healing of the wound (it’s a hard enough recovery – your carrier should make it easier, not harder).

 - Four carrying positions – the Tula only offers front outward facing on the Explore model, and doesn’t allow hip carry on any models